It’s frustrating when inaccurate, unfair, unsubstantiated, or outdated information drags your score down.

 Did you find something that’s not quite right?

-dispute them with the credit reporting bureaus.
-Disputing these questionable items can help ensure your credit score reflects your actual credit history
+If you spot errors or inaccurate negative items on your credit report, you have the right to dispute them with the credit reporting bureaus.
+Disputing these questionable items can help ensure your credit score reflects your actual credit history.

 Errors such as untimely, incomplete, unfair, misleading, or unsubstantiated negative items can be challenged and potentially removed.
 Here’s how:

 The credit reporting agency must respond within 30 to 45 days.
 If the credit report error is corrected, your credit score may improve.
-You can submit disputes online or by mail.
-Here are the addresses for each bureau:

-If you find the process of analyzing your credit report and following up with the credit bureaus too confusing or overwhelming, consider hiring a dedicated credit report repair service.
 Credit repair specialists at AMERICA CREDIT CARE, for instance, know about the methods that actually work; they can help deliver tangible results in terms of credit score improvement in a relatively short timeframe.

 Credit utilization refers to how much of your available credit you’re using.
 Ideally, this should remain below 30% to maintain a healthy credit score.
-If you're using too much of your available credit, it can lower your credit score.
-To lower your utilization:
+Consumers with excellent credit scores keep their utilization rates below 10%.

 Focus on the cards with the highest interest rates (the avalanche method) or the smallest balances (the snowball method) to build momentum.